zmahfuz0613/rails-react-auth-bcrypt/README.md

 ```

 The token is encoded and decoded with the built in Rails secret key.
-It also require an expiration time which we have set for 24 hours.
+It also requires an expiration time, which we have set for 24 hours.

 In order for us to have access to this class, we need to add the `/lib` directory to be loaded when we run our API server.
-To do this we can add the following line of code to `/config/application.rb`:
+To do this, we can add the following line of code to `/config/application.rb`:

 ```ruby